decant09/reiki/README.md

             <img src="media/readme/web_images/products_discover.png">
         </details>
 - Cart
     - The cart contains a list of products that the user has added to their cart and they can also edit quantities or remove items if desired.
 Messages are displayed to the user in a modal on adding, removing or editing the contents of the cart.
-The cart also contains a summary of charges charges the user can expect to pay upon checking out.
+The cart also contains a summary of charges the user can expect to pay upon checking out.
         <details>
             <summary>Cart Success</summary>
             <img src="media/readme/web_images/cart_success.png">